 PLEASE NOTE: As most international flights leave in the middle of the night, and our arrival in Colombo is likely to be late in the afternoon, there is likely to be a long wait at the airport.
 However, if you would like day use of a local hotel room, please let us know and we can arrange that for you.
 Please be aware this though will be at extra cost, as this is not included in the tour fee.

-WHAT’S INCLUDED?: Tips to driver and driver’s assistant, tip to Sri Lanka local guide and hotel/guesthouse staff; accommodation from night of day 1 through to night of day 13; meals from lunch on day 1 to lunch on day 14; safe drinking water throughout; tea is also typically provided with most dinners and some lunches; Tropical Birding tour leader with scope and audio gear from morning of day 1 to afternoon of day 14; one local driver throughout; required local guides/rangers in all national parks visited; one local Sri Lankan guide throughout; one arrival and one departure airport transfer per person (transfers may be shared with other participants of the same tour if they are on the same flight); ground transport for the group to all sites in the itinerary; jeep transfers in and out of Sinharaja; one morning game drive (by jeep) in Udawalawe on day 8; one all-day game drive (by jeep) in Yala on day 9; one half day jeep drive in Bundala on day 10; entrance fees to all birding sites mentioned in the itinerary; a printed and bound checklist to keep track of your sightings (given to you at the start of the tour – only electronic copies can be provided in advance).
+WHAT’S INCLUDED?: Tips to driver and driver’s assistant, tip to local guides and hotel/guesthouse staff; accommodation from night of day 1 through to night of day 13 on the main tour and night of day 1 through to night of day 8 on the extension; meals from lunch on day 1 to lunch on day 14 on the main tour and lunch on day 1 to lunch on day 9 on the extension; safe drinking water throughout; tea is also typically provided with most dinners and some lunches; Tropical Birding tour leader with scope and audio gear from morning of day 1 to afternoon of day 14 of the main tour, and afternoon of day 1 to evening of day 9 on the extension; one local driver throughout; boat trip to look for Blue Whales on day 7; required local guides/rangers in all national parks visited; one local Sri Lankan guide throughout the main tour; one arrival and one departure airport transfer per person (transfers may be shared with other participants of the same tour if they are on the same flight); ground transport for the group to all sites in the itinerary; jeep transfers in and out of Sinharaja; one morning game drive (by jeep) in Udawalawe on day 8; one all-day game drive (by jeep) in Yala on day 9; one half day jeep drive in Bundala on day 10; entrance fees to all birding sites mentioned in the itinerary; a printed and bound checklist to keep track of your sightings (given to you at the start of the tour – only electronic copies can be provided in advance).